CesiumGS/3d-tiles/specification/Styling/README.md

 3D Tiles styles provide concise declarative styling of tileset features.
 A style defines expressions to evaluate the display of a feature, for example `color` (RGB and translucency) and `show` properties, often based on the feature's properties stored in the tile's [Batch Table](../TileFormats/BatchTable/README.md).

+A style may be applied to a tile that doesn't contain features, in which case the tile is treated as an implicit single feature without properties.

 While a style may be created for and reference properties of a tileset, a style is independent of a tileset, such that any style can be applied to any tileset.

 Styles are defined with JSON and expressions written in a small subset of JavaScript augmented for styling.
 Additionally, the styling language provides a set of built-in functions to support common math operations.